 Students were involved in health evaluations organised by the school nurse, where health-promoting advice was offered to all pupils.
-Opportunities for further learning and advice in specific topics was offered to those who were interested, for example, topics related to overweight, obese, and physically inactive pupils.
+Opportunities for further learning and advice in specific topics were offered to those who were interested, for example, topics related to overweight, obese, and physically inactive pupils.
 Pupils with musculoskeletal problems could also approach the physiotherapy students for advice and treatment, guided by the physiotherapists.
 Students and school nurses also performed spinal assessments for scoliosis using Adam’s forward bending test.
 Physiotherapy students, with the support of their teachers, gave guidance and advice for exercises based on their previous learning.

-During the pilot project, students also conducted ergonomic evaluation and advice in classrooms and planned together with the pupils, how school-environment could facilitate exercise and movement during the school day.
+During the pilot project, students also conducted ergonomic evaluation and advice in classrooms and planned, together with the pupils, how school-environment could facilitate exercise and movement during the school day.

-Physiotherapy teachers (SP, MI, HM) and two physiotherapy students working towards their final year project, collected feedback on the pilot project activities from pupils, school teachers, school nurses, and physiotherapy students.
+Physiotherapy teachers (SP, MI, HM) and two physiotherapy students who were working towards their final year project, collected feedback on the pilot project activities from pupils, school teachers, school nurses, and physiotherapy students.
 Feedback was collected during the pilot project in discussions, through reflections and at the end of the pilot via an online survey with open-ended questions.
 The questions focused on the process of the pilot project for the purpose of further development and therefore are not analysed and presented in this article.
 The need for continuation of the activity and the importance of physiotherapists’ involvement in the school health care provision came up strongly in the answers of all participant groups.
-School nurses appreciated the early intervention by physiotherapy in case of problems related to inactivity, motor development, musculoskeletal pain, and obesity.
+School nurses appreciated the early physiotherapy intervention in cases of problems related to inactivity, motor development, musculoskeletal pain, and obesity.
 The physiotherapy students‘ final year project concluded that pupils’ experiences in the project were positive.
-They found it important that physiotherapy services were offered at the school during school hours, and they received help for their muskuloskeletal pain (Ahponen & Leskinen, 2021).
+They found it important that physiotherapy services were offered at the school during school hours, and they received help for their musculoskeletal pain (Ahponen & Leskinen, 2021).

 In the future, school physiotherapy will be included as one of the practice education periods for all physiotherapy students at Karelia.
-The practice in the schools will last 12 weeks in both school semesters and students will be in the schools two days a week during the practice.
-Practice also includes four hours of reflection weekly and during the rest of the week students will have other studies of the curriculum.
+The practice in the schools will last 12 weeks in both school semesters, and students will be in the schools two days a week during the practice.
+Practice also includes four hours of reflection weekly, and during the rest of the week students will have other studies of the curriculum.
 The practice will be undertaken in pairs, with two students completing the practice at the same school, facilitating peer learning and reflection during the week.